Lunar-Proxy/Lunar/README.md

 npm start
 ```

-# Docs on deployment and enabling extra features
+# Docs on deploying and enabling extra features

 For details about enabling extra features & How to deploy refer to [Here](https://github.com/Lunar-Services/Lunar/wiki)